patrickhammond/Presentation-AndroidGradle/README.md

 ]
 .right-column[
 ## History
+- ### Jason Voegele maintained an Android Gradle plugin prior to Google's work
-- ### Android Gradle plugin work started in early 2013
+- ### Android Gradle plugin work started in early 2013 with the intent to replace Ant and Eclipse
-- ### Finally left beta with 1.0 in Dec 2014
+- ### Finally left beta with Version 1.0 in Dec 2014

-## Interesting
-- ### Jason Voegele created an Android Gradle plugin prior to Google's work
 ]
 .footnote[https://github.com/jvoegele/gradle-android-plugin]